poko-maker/TMCTableTopic/slide/tt.md

 ###
 ## Background
-You may know several digital tools for English translation.
+You may know some digital tools for English-Japanese translation.

 In the future, we might meet auto translation tool inside our body...!? <br><br>

-In that situation, how do you think of the necessity to learn English?
+Under this circumstances, how do you think of the necessity to learn English?

 I will ask you some questions about it in this digital world.

 ###